Clear to Close On Mortgage And Timeline From Application To CTC

 When Can Mortgage Close After CTC?

-Due to new TRID Mortgage Guidelines, once a CTC is issued, there needs to be a three day waiting period before a loan can close.
+Due to the new TRID Mortgage Guidelines, once a CTC is issued, there needs to be a three-day waiting period before a loan can close.
 Just because a clear to close has been issued does not mean that the closing is guaranteed.
 Up to the date of the closing, borrowers should not do the following: